 Strategy Two is to work with BNSF to identify the timing of new trips to add a program of flexible capacity improvements that can be tailored to meet demand.
-Sounder South ridership will continue to grow as the communities along the corridor grow.
+Sounder South ridership will likely continue to grow as the communities along the corridor grow.
 Ridership growth over the next few years may be sufficient to cause crowding during the busiest travel times.
 Adding an additional trip, subject to agreement with BNSF, could provide sufficient capacity during peak travel demand to accommodate such demand.
-Ridership will likely adjust to the opening of light rail segments, Federal Way Link in 2024 and Tacoma Dome Link in 2030, as transit system users begin to use all available high capacity transit modes to meet their needs.
-Following those adjustments, Sounder South ridership will increase again, including when the service extends to Tillicum and DuPont in 2036.
-Flexible capacity will enable Sound Transit to schedule improvements as demands change.
-Sound Transit will negotiate with BNSF to define the timing and requirements for service increases in response to future travel demand, and final decisions will be subject to joint agreement.
+Ridership will likely adjust with the opening of light rail segments, Federal Way Link in 2024 and Tacoma Dome Link in 2030, as transit system users begin to use all available high capacity transit modes to meet their needs.
+Following those adjustments, Sounder South ridership will likely increase again, including when the service extends to

+Tillicum and DuPont in 2036.
+Flexible capacity would enable Sound Transit to schedule improvements as demands change.
+Sound Transit plans to negotiate with BNSF to define the timing and requirements for service increases in response to future travel demand, and final decisions would be subject to joint agreement.

-Figures ES-1 and ES-2 conceptually show how the two strategies address Sounder South ridership over the life of the ST3 Plan.
-Specifically Figure ES-1 shows how longer trains will address the demand in the peak hour.
-Figure ES-2 shows how adding more round trips will influence weekday ridership over time.
-Section 4 describes the strategy in greater detail.
+Figures ES-1 and ES-2 conceptually show how the two strategies could address Sounder South ridership over the life of the ST3 Plan.
+Specifically Figure ES-1 shows how longer trains could address the demand in the peak hour.
+Figure ES-2 shows how adding more round trips could influence weekday ridership over time.
+Note that the higher capacity shown for 8-car trains in Figure ES-2 results from proposed increased train frequency.
+With 15-minute headways, four 8-car trains provide 32 total coaches within the peak 60-minute period.
+By contrast, three 10-car